 The Information Security Policy and Computing Acceptable Use Policy can both be accessed from the Information Security webpages:

 For information on Data Protection and the UK General Data Protection Regulation, please see the data protection pages:

-How do I register for Information Security Essentials training in Learn?
+How do I take the Information Security Essentials awareness course?